 Well.
 3 Women’s Soccer Turns Aside Boston College

-The Tar Heels limited the Eagles to four shots, while putting seven of their 17 shots on goals.
+The Tar Heels limited the Eagles to four shots, while putting seven of their 17 shots on goal.

 “Scoring goals is one of the hardest parts of the game,” Hansen said.
 “Our forwards and midfielders were getting to those spots, but we couldn’t tuck it away.